Office of the Legal Costs Adjudicators

 The Legal Services Regulation Act 2015 (Part 10) sets out how solicitors and barristers charge their clients.
 Under this legislation, your solicitor should give you a detailed estimate of the costs they expect you will need to pay before the case is started.

 Where a barrister is engaged, they must provide a similarly detailed estimate to the solicitor, which is then passed to the client.
 Alternatively, if possible, the client and the lawyers can agree the amount or amounts to be paid.

 At the conclusion of the case, the solicitor should give you a detailed statement of all the legal costs associated with your case.
 This is called the Bill of Costs and must contain:

-- A summary of the legal services you were provided with
+- A summary of the legal services with which you were provided

 - Details of all the charges that were incurred and the nature of these charges

 - The amount of time spent on a matter, if costs are calculated based on time